LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 Custom :class:`crappy.camera.Camera` objects integrate unsupported camera hardware with Crappy's acquisition pipelines.
-Acquisition, display, recording, and processing can run in separate processes.
+Acquisition, display, recording, and processing can run independently.
 Built-in processing Blocks can consume images from a custom Camera object.
-See the :ref:`DIS Correl <crappy_docs/blocks:dis correl>`, :ref:`DIC VE <crappy_docs/blocks:dic ve>` or :ref:`Video Extenso <crappy_docs/blocks:video extenso>` Blocks for example). for examples.
+See :doc:`../concepts/image_pipelines` for the two supported pipeline architectures, and see the :ref:`DIS Correl <crappy_docs/blocks:dis correl>`, :ref:`DIC VE <crappy_docs/blocks:dic ve>`, and :ref:`Video Extenso <crappy_docs/blocks:video extenso>` Blocks for examples.

 The first step for integrating a camera in Crappy is to check whether it can be read by one of the existing :ref:`Cameras <crappy_docs/cameras:cameras>`.
 The :ref:`Camera OpenCV <crappy_docs/cameras:camera opencv>` and